felix86-emu/site/_posts/2025-5-1-GPU-Trials.md

 A few things have been added that will enhance user experience and get us closer to a proper release

-### apt support

-The necessary syscalls for the `apt` command have been implemented.
-This means that the guest `apt` command can be used to directly install files in the rootfs if your OS is Debian.
-This can be very helpful when installing packages that have multiple libraries, binaries, data and configuration files.
-In the past we had to move everything with `scp` which was especially tiresome when installing certain libraries.

-That being said, it may be preferrable to use the host `apt` command to install x86-64 executables on a specific path.
-For example, `sudo apt -o Dir=/rootfs -o Architecture=amd64 install myPackage` seems to be able to achieve such a thing.
-In some cases both the host and guest version may need to be installed, for example if an application needs to interact with a systemd service.

 ### Config files

 The emulator now has two ways of configuration: